MrMatAP/kaso-mashin/README.md

 ### Playing with cloud-init

-`mrmat-playground` will generate all the cloud-init files in `INSTANCEDIR/cloud-init`.
+`kaso-mashin` will generate all the cloud-init files in `INSTANCEDIR/cloud-init`.
 You can edit these but instances are using a config drive containing these files by default.

 Edit `INSTANCEDIR/vm.sh` to look for its configuration over the network: